Odisha

 Odissi Temple Dance

-Gotipua Dance Gotipua is a traditional centuries old dance form.
-Young boys dressed as females perform this dance to honour Lord Jagannath.
+Gotipua Dance It is a traditional centuries old dance form.
+In fact, young boys dressed as females perform this dance to honour Lord Jagannath.

 Gotipua Dance